 Orients the stamps inside the brush stroke to follow the painting direction.

-To compute the stroke direction Substance Painter compares the previous stamp with the current one, which is why when Follow Path is enabled a single click to paint will not produce any result.
-At least a minimum of two stamps are required to paint a brush stroke with this feature.
+To compute the stroke direction Substance Painter compares the previous stamp with the current one, which is why when Follow Path is enabled a single click to paint will not produce any results.
+At least a minimum of two stamps are required to paint a brush stroke with this feature enabled.